pupenasan/hmi/citect/parameters.md

 In the RUN path edit box enter, or use the  select button to browse for,  the path to the local project that you  wish to the client to run.If you enter the run path set the run folder  under the ‘User’ Folder.

 If you wish to maintain a synchronized local  version of an external project select the Enable RUN/COPY deployment  check box.
 Then in the COPY path edit box enter, or use the select  button to browse for,  the path to the external project that you wish  maintain synchronization.
-This feature uses the  [[CtEdit\]Run](file:///C:/Program Files (x86)/AVEVA/Citect SCADA 2018 R2/Bin/Help/Citect SCADA/Subsystems/ParametersCitectHTML/content/CtEditRun.html) and [[CtEdit\]Copy](file:///C:/Program Files (x86)/AVEVA/Citect SCADA 2018 R2/Bin/Help/Citect SCADA/Subsystems/ParametersCitectHTML/content/CtEditCopy.html) commands to maintain synchronization between the two projects.
+This feature uses the  [CtEdit\]Run [CtEdit\]Copy commands to maintain synchronization between the two projects.

 **Note**: The Run/Copy  mechanism does not transfer custom files such as meta-data, icons,  images or runtime DBF files.
 Therefore, it is recommended deploying a  project before Run/Copy to help ensure that those files at least exist.
 You will still need to re-deploy a project, when you want to update the  custom files.